sightsdev/sights/docs/extending.md

     The interface can generate the necessary configuration file additions for your new sensor if you specify requirements in the schema located at `SIGHTSInterface/js/sights.config.schema.js`.

     Sensors are defined in the list `properties.sensors.items.anyOf`.

-    The only required options are whether the sensor is enabled, and how often to poll it.
+    The only required options are whether the sensor is enabled, the type, how often to poll it and its name (`sensor_wrapper.py`).

+    For the BME280 sensor wrapper we created above, the following schema would be acceptable.
+Note how `display_on` is an object rather than an array.
+Since the BME280 sensor returns 3 values in its message, the interface needs to know where to display each one of the values.
+For a sensor that returns a single value, `display_on` is simply an array of strings representing graphs.

     ```json
     {